cspinetta/top-threads/README.md

 * `Python 3`
 * [systat]

-It's only be used on `linux` platform.
+It's can be used only on `linux` platform.

 ### Usage